Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 }
 ```

-This ensures that only the specified field within the "details" object is updated, and the rest of the details remain unchanged.
+This ensures that only the specified field within the "details" object is updated, and the rest of the fields remain unchanged.
 It's a crucial aspect of maintaining data consistency when dealing with non-primitive data structures.

 ### **Example of Updating Both Primitive and Non-Primitive Data:**